Affiliate Marketing VS. Freelancing

 Affiliate Commission From A Blog Post Wrote In 2019

 On the other hand, with freelance work you complete the work today but, you can’t get paid over and over from the work that you complete today.
-You have to continue to provide services every single day to keep your income going.

 Final Thoughts Of Affiliate Marketing VS. Freelancing